PNeizhmak/me/index.md

 - Teams cycle time development should asymptote to 1 day
 - All teams constantly adopt new improvements, at least one practice/approach per Q.

-### I cultivate and promote
+### Some "To's" fundamentals
 - To work around artefact
 - To drive forward technical initiatives and projects
-- Clear agenda, short and structured meetings
+- To follow clear agenda, short and structured meetings
-- All types of reports (business, technical)
+- To foster all types of reports
-- To talk with people
+- To talk with different interfaces (diversity)
-- To challenge and sharp existing tools and procesess
-- Trying to be the better version of myself
+- To challenge and sharp existing tools and procesess And trying to be the better version of yourself